ritvikmath/jekyll-now/_posts/2017-4-23-Gun_Violence_in_USA.md

 </center>
 </figure>

-* Again, not surprisingly, especially given the last figure, we see that **Los Angeles and Chicago hold the top two spots** in determining whether a gun murder will be solved.
+* Again, not surprisingly, especially given the last figure, we see that **Los Angeles and Chicago (contained in Cook County) hold the top two spots** in determining whether a gun murder will be solved.
 Indeed, this figure gives us some confirmation that the importances of California and Illinois might be largely driven by these two principal cities respectively.
-* We see also on this list **Baltimore and St. Louis**, often considered some or America's more "dangerous cities" in terms of murder and violent crime.
+* We see also on this list **Baltimore and St. Louis**, often considered some of America's more "dangerous cities" in terms of murder and violent crime.

 ---